($799) Cost to ship a car from New Orleans, LA to Myrtle Beach, SC

 The time of the year

-The time of year and weather conditions in New Orleans and Myrtle Beach play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both New Orleans and Myrtle Beach can impact car shipping prices.

 New Orleans has short, generally mild winters and hot, humid summers.
 The summer months are the wettest, while October is the driest month.
 Hurricanes pose a severe threat to the area, and the city is particularly at risk because of its low elevation, because it is surrounded by water from the north, east, and south and because of Louisiana's sinking coast.